mcb2223/Basketball_Stats_Tool/README.md

 # Basketball_Stats_Tool

 ## The goal
--To take a list of data (in this case basketball players) and turn it into a list of balanced teams in an easy to read application.
+  - To take a list of data (in this case basketball players) and turn it into a list of balanced teams in an easy to read application.
--To learn and practice iterating through and cleaning data without needing modification.
+  - To learn and practice iterating through and cleaning data without needing modification.